frusdelion/crocodoc-php/README.md

 You should see 15 examples run with output in your terminal.
 You can inspect the examples.php code to see each API call being used.

-To start using crocodoc-php in your code, instantiate the Crocodoc API library:
+To start using crocodoc-php in your code, set your API token:

     Crocodoc::setApiToken('YOUR_API_TOKEN');

+And now you can start using the methods in CrocodocDocument, CrocodocDownload, CrocodocSession.

 Read on to find out more how to use crocodoc-php.
 You can also find more detailed information about our API here: